fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 # Programming GPU across the Language Boundaries

-This article tries to illustrate the fact that NVRTC can be a powerful tool for building GPU libraries that can be reused in an arbitary language that supports C/C++ interop.
+This article tries to illustrate the fact that NVRTC can be a powerful tool for building GPU libraries that can be reused from an arbitary language that supports C/C++ interop.
 This has been the motivation of my "NVRTC Based GPU libraries" series of projects.

-## Importance and limitation of templates in GPU Libraries
+## Importance and limitation of templates in GPU libraries

 Computationally intensive libraries are mostly written in C/C++ or another compiled language.
 Interpreted languages usually can also benefit from these libraries through library reusing.